lecho/hellocharts-android/README.md

 ####Android Studio/Gradle

- - Library is available on jCenter/Maven Central, you just need to add dependency:
+ - library is available in jCenter/Maven Central, you just need to add dependency:

  ```groovy
 	dependencies{